 As the gas level in the tank rises, the distance between the dispenser nozzle and the fuel grows smaller.
 A small pipe called a venturi runs alongside the gas nozzle.
 When the end of the venturi pipe becomes submerged in the rising gas, it chokes off the air pressure that holds the nozzle handle open and shuts down the flow of gas.
 Unfortunately, this shutdown can sometimes happen before the tank is full as the rapidly flowing gas backs up on its way into the tank.
 This can cause the gas handle to spring open before pumping is complete, leaving the annoyed customer to squeeze the handle again and risk the possibility of overflow.
 Pausing briefly will allow the gas to continue into the tank and the pump nozzle to start pouring gas again.

-For more information on fuel and fuel efficiency, take a look at the links on the next page.
+For more information on fuel and fuel efficiency, take a look at the links below.